HyuPete/my-study-notes/the-book-of-life/README.md

-# This is where I put my understandings when reading the blog https://www.theschooloflife.com/thebookoflife/.
+## This is where I put my understandings of posts I have read on the blog https://www.theschooloflife.com/thebookoflife/.